uzumstanley/How-to-Avoid-Data-Bias/README.md

 • This can be seen in facial recognition and automatic speech recognition technology which fails to recognize people of colour as accurately as it does Caucasians.

+## Association Bias

+• This bias occurs when the data for a machine learning model reinforces and/or multiplies a cultural bias.

+• Your dataset may have a collection of jobs in which all men are doctors, and all women are nurses.
+This does not mean that women cannot be doctors, and men cannot be nurses.

+• However, as far as your machine learning model is concerned, female doctors and male nurses do not exist.
+Association bias is best known for creating gender bias.